DanHodges/TheologicalDictionary/son-the-sustainer-of-creation.md

 # Son- The Sustainer Of Creation
-Definition of Son- The Sustainer Of Creation coming soon.
+The definition of Son- The Sustainer Of Creation is coming soon!